 \subsection{The Dual Data}

 To begin, we review the dual Hamiltonian, as considered by \cite{bzsv}.
-The basic inputs for this dual variety are a dual group and symplectic representation of this dual group.
-We will focus only on the case of cotangent bundles $M = T^*X$ where $X$ is an affine homogeneous spherical $G$-variety with abelian regular centralizers and no type $N$ roots.
+When $M = T^*X$ is the cotangent bundle of a hyperspherical variety $X$ with no type $N$ roots, the basic inputs for this dual variety are a dual group and symplectic representation of this dual group.
+We will focus only on the case of cotangent bundles $M = T^*X$ where $X$ is a tempered, affine homogeneous spherical $G$-variety with no type $N$ roots.

 In \cite{bzsv}, Sakellaridis, Venkatesh, and Ben-Zvi conjecture a dual Hamiltonian $G^\vee$ variety $M^\vee$ for any Hamiltonian $G$ variety $M$ which is hyperspherical.
 In particular, for $M = T^*X$ with $X$ a homogeneous spherical variety, they construct $M^\vee$ of the form